-I’m Your Huckleberry: The Real Meaning of Doc Holliday’s Iconic Line
+I’m Your Huckleberry: The Meaning of Doc Holliday’s Iconic Line

 One of the best quotes in Tombstone is also one of the most argued and least understood.
 But it doesn’t have to be that way.
 We have answers.

-Kevin Jarre’s classic western screenplay Tombstone is full of memorable lines, scenes and face-offs (here are the best Tombstone quotes in case you need a refresher).
-But one line in particular, uttered in the slow-moving Southern drawl of Doc Holliday, tends to be what many viewers remember — and for good reason.
+Kevin Jarre’s classic 1993 Western movie Tombstone is full of memorable lines, tense scenes and contentious face-offs.
+But one line in particular, uttered in the slow-moving Southern drawl of Doc Holliday, played by Val Kilmer, tends to be what many viewers remember — and for good reason.

-Nearly 30 years later, the phrase “I’m your huckleberry” is still gnarly as hell.
+Nearly 30 years later, the phrase “I’m your huckleberry” is still enigmatic.
 It has swagger, and even more so because most people don’t really know what it means!
 It could mean anything!

 So what does it mean?